kubernetes/community/contributors/design-proposals/multi-fields-merge-key.md

 If a merge key only has one field, it will be the same as before, i.e. `patchMergeKey:"<key1>"`.

 There are no patch format changes.
-Additional fields are just extra fields in the patch.
+Patches for fields that have multiple fields in the merge key must include all of the fields of the merge key in the patch.

+If a new API uses multi-fields merge key, all the fields of the merge key are required to present.
+Otherwise, the server will reject the patch.

 E.g.
 foo and bar are the merge keys.